-relevant to how people re- Fig. 1.
+Fig. 1.
 (Left) Study 1 results.
-Scores on second math test (controlling for scores spond to scientific arguments on first test) after reading essays.
+Scores on second math test (controlling for scores on first test) after reading essays.
 (Right) Study 2 results.
-Scores on math test
+Scores on math test after hearing manipulation.

-Stereotype threat is a phenomenon in which and measured their subsequent math performance (Fig. 1).
+(Fig. 1).
 In study 1 (7), women undertook a Graduate Record Exam-like test in which they completed two math sections separated by a verbal section.
 The verbal section contained the manipulation in the form of reading comprehension essays.
 Each test condition used a different essay.
 Two of the essays argued that math-related sex differences were due to either genetic (G) or experiential causes (E).
 Both essays claimed that there are sex differences in math performance of the same magnitude.
 Two additional essays served as a traditional test of stereotype threat.
 One essay, designed to eliminate underperformance, argued that there are no math-related gender differences (ND).
 The other essay, designed as a standard stereotype-threat manipulation (S), primed sex without addressing the math stereotype.
-Controlling for performance on the first math section, we used analyses of covariance to demonstrate that women in the G and the S conditions exhibited similar performances on the second math test $(F \le 1)$ .
-Women in the E and the ND conditions. although not different from each other (F < 1), significantly outperformed women in G and S conditions (all P values $\leq 0.01$ ).
+Controlling for performance on the first math section, we used analyses of covariance to demonstrate that women in the G and the S conditions exhibited similar performances on the second math test $(F \le 1)$.
+Women in the E and the ND conditions. although not different from each other (F < 1), significantly outperformed women in G and S conditions (all P values ≤ 0.01)

 These findings were replicated in a second study (7) that used a different experimental design.
 An analysis of variance identified significant performance differences between the conditions [F(3,88) = 4.15, P < 0.01].
-Fisher probable least-squares difference (PLSD) comparisons revealed that women in G and S conditions performed comparably (P > 0.50)but significantly worse than women in E and ND conditions (all P values < 0.02), which did not differ (P > 0.50)
+Fisher probable least-squares difference (PLSD) comparisons revealed that women in G and S conditions performed comparably (P > 0.50) but significantly worse than women in E and ND conditions (all P values < 0.02), which did not differ (P > 0.50).